rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 <summary>Rationale</summary>
 `etcd` is a highly available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
 These objects are sensitive in nature and should be encrypted at rest to avoid any disclosures.

-This can be remeditated by passing a valid configuration to the `k3s` outlined above.
+This can be remediated by passing a valid configuration to `k3s` as outlined above.
 </details>

 ### Control 1.3.1